zainabx78/tech501-week2/Notes/Database.md

 - Change the bind IP to 0.0.0.0
 - 0.0.0.0 means it's accessible from anywhere.
 - Don't do this for production.
+- The default bind IP only allows local host to access the db (the db's own vm).

 ### Restart mongodb server after making change: